kglw-dot-net/phase1/songs/the-last-oasis.md

 > Says Zurbuchen
 >
 > The last oasis is like a flag beating in the wind
-> The world has wasted and then squandered lands are compassionless
+> The world has wasted and the squandered lands are compassionless
 > The last oasis shines a beacon like a lighthouse over
 > Lonely countries of death, like yellow sea